ibm-watson-iot/maximo-asset-monitor-pipeline-utils/README.md

+# monitor-pipeline-utils

+Monitor-pipeline-utils is a python module to deal with two use cases:

+1. Create pipeline elements for space planning of a building
+2. Render an asset's pipeline as directed acyclic graph (DAG)

-How to set up a space planning dashboard in Monitor
+## How to set up a space planning dashboard in Monitor

 1. Objective
 2. Flowchart of pipeline
 3. Detailed steps involved in building the pipeline

-Objective
+### Objective

 The objective show free capacity in a building based on historic occupancy data.
 We recommend to show the number of seats that are almost always unused along with the overall capacity of the building.
 To underpin the number of unused seats we recommend to set up a histogram-like bar chart that shows how often maximum occupancy was reached.

 ![image](https://media.github.ibm.com/user/370291/files/5ad2a6c1-557a-437b-bc35-7a6859c105f4)

-Steps for the pipeline setup:
+### Steps for the pipeline setup:

 ·	Select Building, floors and spaces from the hierarchy list.
 ·	Implement Rolling Average Using Custom window sizes (15 & 30)